 Etlingera elatior, commonly known as Torch Ginger, is known for the fiery red flowers for which it's named.
-Originating in Malayasia and Indonesia, it grows in a wide range of soil types and is moderately salt tolerant in warm climates such as U.S. Department of Agriculture plant hardiness zones 10b through 11.
+Originating in Malaysia and Indonesia, it grows in a wide range of soil types and is moderately salt tolerant in warm climates such as the USDA plant hardiness zones 10b through 11.

 Reaching a height and spread of 15 feet (4.5 m), Torch Ginger blooms on up to 5 feet (1.5 m) long stalks with up to 12 inches (30 cm) long, conelike inflorescences of pink or red, and is considered a tropical or subtropical, herbaceous shrub.
 You can propagate Torch Ginger by division of rhizomes or sowing ripe seeds.